Characters of the StarCraft series: The Overmind

 The Overmind is the center of the Zerg Swarm's hive mind society, created by the Xel'Naga as a single consciousness for their experiments on the Zerg.
 It is the antagonist of StarCraft.
 At some point during its creation, it was secretly enslaved by the fallen Xel'Naga Amon, who implanted it with a directive to destroy the Protoss and bound the Zerg to a hive mind.
 The Overmind becomes aware of Xel'Naga, attacking and assimilating its masters.
 Through this, the Overmind learns of the existence of the Protoss and is determined to assimilate the fellow Xel'Naga-empowered species, believing this will result in perfection.
 To provide the necessary force to overcome the Protoss, the Overmind targets the psionic potential of the Terrans for assimilation.
 He also assimilated Sarah Kerrigan so as to create a weapon to free the Zerg from the control of his Dark Master.
 The Zerg and Protoss clash on various Terran worlds, eventually leading to Zeratul assassinating the cerebrate Zasz.
 Zasz's death momentarily links the minds of the Overmind and Zeratul, allowing the Overmind to learn the location of the Protoss homeworld Aiur.
 The Overmind quickly launches an invasion of Aiur and manifests itself on the planet's surface.
 Following a lengthy and costly campaign on Aiur, Tassadar harnesses the energies of the dark templar to strike at the Overmind directly, disintegrating it.

 A second Overmind is created in Brood War, formed from the merging of several cerebrates.
 This second Overmind never reaches full maturity, and thus lacks the power and intelligence of the original and is much weaker; attacks that were superficial to the first Overmind send the second into remission, although dark templar energies are still needed to kill it.
 The second Overmind is captured and drugged by the United Earth Directorate, who use its control of the Swarm to bolster its own forces in the Koprulu Sector, but it is ultimately slain by Zeratul.

-Although no longer a major character in the story, the remains of the original Overmind appear again in StarCraft II.
-Following the interpretation of the prophetic fragments recovered by Zeratul on Ulaan by the Preservers of Zhakul, Zeratul deduces that the "Great Hungerer" referenced by the prophecy refers to the Zerg Overmind, and travels to Aiur to recover whatever memories lingered within the remains of the Overmind's husk.
+Following the interpretation of the prophetic fragments recovered by Zeratul on Ulaan by the Preservers of Zhakul in StarCraft II, Zeratul deduces that the "Great Hungerer" referenced by the prophecy refers to the original Overmind, and travels to Aiur to recover whatever memories lingered within the remains of the Overmind's husk.
 In the course of his investigation, Zeratul encounters the spirit of Tassadar, who passes on vital information he obtained from the Overmind concerning the Queen of Blades, the Hybrid, and the Overmind's vision of one possible future brought about due to the death of Kerrigan.
 His remains was eventually used by Amon to build his ideal host body, alongside using countless captive Protoss, merging the remains to build the body.
 It took the whole force of the Protoss to eliminate the body.
 Alongside Kerrigan, the Overmind was rated the eighth most diabolical video game villain by GamePro.